 - Morning sickness can lead to a loss of fluid and electrolytes through vomiting.

-- Labor – Depending on the length of labor, the woman can lose considerable amounts of fluid & electrolytes through sweat.
+- Labor – depending on the length of labor, women can lose considerable amounts of fluid & electrolytes through sweat.

 DID YOU KNOW?

 Hydralyte has up to 75% less sugar than the leading sports drinks.
 Learn More about Hydralyte's products »

 Looking for tips on how to prepare for delivery?

 Hydralyte teamed up with the American College of Nurse-Midwives to develop a Labor and Birth Experience Checklist.

 Tips for Preventing and Managing Dehydration in Pregnancy